TileDB-Inc/TileDB-Vector-Search/src/src/README.md

     --blocksize 1000000 --nqueries 1000 --nprobe 128 --log -v
 ```

-Since there are a large number of options, particular the long set of of array URIs, it is recommended that
+Since there are a large number of options, particular the long set of array URIs, it is recommended that
 you use the setup scripts in the `src/benchmarks` subdirectory.
 The setup script defines bash functions that
 automatically set the various options (notably the URIs) for `ivf_flat` and invoke the executable.
 There is
 some customization you may need to do to make the scripts work in your local environment.
 The README and comments